ro-anderson/test-fastapi-sqlmodel-alembic/README.md

 - **FastAPI**: A modern, fast web framework for building APIs with Python
 - **SQLModel**: A library for interacting with SQL databases from Python code, with Python objects
 - **Alembic**: A database migration tool for SQLAlchemy (which SQLModel is built on)
+- **uv**: A fast Python package manager and resolver written in Rust

 ## Project Structure